George Stubbs: Biography

 Stubbs also painted more exotic animals including lions, tigers, giraffes, monkeys, and rhinoceroses, which he was able to observe in private menageries.
 His painting of a kangaroo was the first glimpse of this animal for many 18th-century Britons.
 He became preoccupied with the theme of a wild horse threatened by a lion and produced several variations on this theme.
 These and other works became well known at the time through engravings of Stubbs's work, which appeared in increasing numbers in the 1770s and 1780s.

 Stubbs also painted historical pictures, but these are much less well regarded.
 From the late 1760s he produced some work on enamel.
 In the 1770s Josiah Wedgwood developed a new and larger type of enamel panel at Stubbs's request.
 Stubbs hoped to achieve commercial success with his paintings in enamel, but the venture left him in debt.
 Also in the 1770s he painted single portraits of dogs for the first time, while also receiving an increasing number of commissions to paint hunts with their packs of hounds.
 He remained active into his old age.
 In the 1780s he produced a pastoral series called Haymakers and Reapers, and in the early 1790s he enjoyed the patronage of the Prince of Wales, whom he painted on horseback in 1791.
 His last project, begun in 1795, was A comparative anatomical exposition of the structure of the human body with that of a tiger and a common fowl, fifteen engravings from which appeared between 1804 and 1806.
 The project was left unfinished upon Stubbs's death.
 He died at the age of 81 on 10 July 1806 at the home he had lived in since 1763, No.24 Somerset Street, near Portman Square, Marylebone, central London.
 He was buried on 18 July in the graveyard of St Marylebone Parish Church, now a garden of rest.

-Stubbs's son George Townly Stubbs was an engraver and printmaker.
+Stubbs's son George Townley Stubbs was an engraver and printmaker.